 - Next look at places you want to go.
 Last year we used Groupon to help us come up with new places.
 Some of these places will have to be scheduled on the weekend if you want the whole family to participate (Christmas tree farm) and others are better one a weekday (library might have a weekly storytime and a children’s discovery museum might be less busy depending on the local’s school schedule and field trips).

 - At some point in the process you might want to buy some fun toys.
 This could be at the beginning and anything you don’t use can go in the stockings.
 Or you could wait until you know how many days need to be filled.
 I liked the small items that would fit easily in the drawers (grow capsules split up or barrettes) though the larger items are great and you could wrap them and/or hide them and write a clue to go in the advent calendar to go with it.

 - Come up with some fun activities to fill in the blanks.
 This could be holiday oriented (salt dough Christmas tree ornaments or baking cookies for a cookie exchange), holiday inspired (green and red playdough), or just be fun (toys encased in ice, oobleck, baking soda and vinegar, painting)

 Overall have fun and don’t worry if you plans change!

 We had just bought a new book (150+ Screen-Free Activities for Kids by Asia Citro) before Christmas so had a bunch of new activities to try at home for our advent calendar.

 If you want to plan out your own advent calendar in advance I made a blank one that you can print and fill in yourself.
 I also created a more decorative one if you’d prefer a bit more flair.
-Through this link you can get a PDF with three advent calendars (an example one and these two empty advent calendars) to immediately download, print, and use.
+With the download you get the sample one from above along with the two blank ones I created to immediately download, print, and use.